General Information

 Efficient Span Range

-What are some possible reasons for choosing the used bridge instead of a steel twin girder bridge?
+What are some possible reasons for choosing the used bridge instead of the beam bridge?